BHUVANESWARI-2005/VehicleDetection-Segmentation/README.md

    - Apply Grad-CAM to generate heatmaps that highlight key areas contributing to the model's predictions.
 5. **Testing and Deployment**:
    - Test the model on unseen images and fine-tune as necessary.
-   - Deploy the model for real-world applications if required.

 ## Required Libraries
 Ensure you have the following libraries installed before running the project: